Leenie/ansible-universe/README.md

 #### Dependencies

-Do not bundle any role with your playbook (or similarly, do not use git submodules): use a requirements file and let Ansible handle its resolution.
+Do not bundle any role with your playbook (or similarly, do not use git submodules): use a requirements file and let ansible-galaxy handle its resolution.
 The same principle applies to any build stack: python, java, ruby, etc.
 For instance you do not bundle jar dependencies for a Java project.
 A requirement file can reference a VCS or a web repository indifferently.